NFL Playoff Odds: Postseason Futures For All 32 Teams

 Some other quick observations that I made:

 • Buy up AFC favorites at your own peril.
 The Bills, Jaguars, Chargers, and Jets may seem cheap, given how much appetite there is to bet on those teams, but the AFC is loaded with talented teams.
-There’s a very good chance an AFC team wins 10 games and misses the playoffs.
+There’s a very good chance that at least one hyped AFC team wins 10 games and still misses the playoffs.

-• The 49ers as the top playoff team might seem strange to some NFL betting enthusiasts, but it’s the right team to put on top at -450.
-Given the overall NFC playoff picture, a team with as much talent as San Francisco should be able to sleepwalk to a nine-win season, regardless of concerns about who plays quarterback.
+• The 49ers as a top playoff team might seem strange to some NFL betting enthusiasts.
+Given the overall NFC playoff picture, though, a team with as much talent as San Francisco should be able to sleepwalk to a nine-win season, regardless of concerns about who plays quarterback.

 • I love the Steelers as a general NFL futures target, but I’m not sure I love them as a playoff target.
-I think +150 is a pretty fair price, given the challenges they have in the AFC North.
+I think +135 is a pretty fair price, given their challenges in the AFC North.
 I prefer their futures odds in the NFL win totals market.

 • I wonder if the market has fallen too far on the Buccaneers.
 I suspect the NFC South will continue to be a bad division this year, which means one of these teams — like last year — could have a shot at winning the division at 8-9.
-The Tampa roster is still talented.
-I would never consider their win total over, but a playoff ticket at +310 might have some contrarian value.
+The Tampa roster is still talented, if they don’t sell off at the trade deadline.
+I would never consider their win total over, but a playoff ticket at +375 might carry some contrarian value.

 Football Betting at BetMGM